 There are several other actions we know about which could be found to have violated the law, but have not yet resulted in subpoenas or indictments:

 The meeting of Donald Trump, Jr., Jared Kushner, and Paul Manfort with a Russian operative offering them information helpful to their campaign may be in violation of laws against conspiracy to commit election fraud, among others.
 In fact, if any American assisted a foreign campaign to influence American elections, that would violate election laws.

-Lying on security clearance forms, as Jeff Sessions and Jared Kushner and in particular Michael Flynn appear to have done, is against the law, and so is lying under oath, as Sessions appears to have done in his confirmation hearing.
-Lying to the FBI in an interview, as Michael Flynn appears to have done, is also illegal (and is what Papadopoulos pled guilty to).
+Lying on security clearance forms, as Jeff Sessions and Jared Kushner appear to have done, is against the law, and so is lying under oath, as Jeff Sessions is accused of doing in his confirmation hearing.
 In all of these cases, the apparent lies concerned whether the individuals in question had contact with Russian officials.
 We say they "appear to" have lied because, while we know the statements they made were false, making false statements is only a "lie" and illegal in these contexts if they knew that the statements were false.
 This is the part a court will need to decide.

 Jared Kushner's attempts to set up a covert communications channel to Moscow through the Russian embassy may violate laws against espionage.

-Finally, law suits have been brought asserting that the Trump administration is in violation of the "emoluments clause" of the constitution, which forbids US government officials from accepting payments from foreign governments.
+Finally, law suits have been brought asserting that the Trump administration is in violation of the "emoluments clause" of the constitution, which forbids US government officials from accepting payments from foreign governments (including Russia.)